pantheon-systems/documentation/source/articles/drupal/major-version-drupal-upgrades.md

 3. Import your existing data.
 4. Debug, QA, release.

-As always, the details are where the work is, but this is the best order in wich to approach these tasks.
+As always, the details are where the work is, but this is the best order in which to approach these tasks.

 ## Content and Configuration